GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
+The best way to predict the future is to invent it.

-~ Alan Turing
+~ Alan Kay
 <pre>

 </pre>